dabit3/aws-amplify-workshop-web/README.md

 The first thing we need to do is to configure our React application to be aware of our new AWS Amplify project.
 We can do this by referencing the auto-generated `aws-exports.js` file that is now in our src folder.

-To configure the app, open __index.js__ and add the following code below the last import:
+To configure the app, open __src/index.js__ and add the following code below the last import:

 ```js
 import Amplify from 'aws-amplify'